There are some awesome advantages to being your own boss, but trying to avoid paying a huge self employment tax bill can seem impossible.

 1. Set up a separate tax savings account

-2. Make quarterly tax payments
+3. Don’t skip quarterly tax payments

 The IRS requires that “taxes be paid on income as it’s earned”, which basically means they don’t want you to wait to pay your taxes once a year — they want you to pay it 4 times a year.

 If you make too much income and don’t pay your quarterly tax payments you will not only get stuck with a large tax bill, but could face additional penalties for not paying the tax as you earned the income.

 It still hurts to pay in each quarter, but knowing you won’t have a $5,000 tax bill at the end of the year makes up for it.

-4. Keep track of all your expenses
+4. Keep business expenses organized

-There are several ways you can do this:
+There are several ways you can keep your business expenses organized: